VictorHachard/VictorHachard.github.io/_projects/boby-is-you.md

 draft: false
 date: 2018-04-01 00:00:00 +0200
 author: Victor Hachard
-languages: ["Java", "JavaFX"]
+languages:
+    - Java
-language: Java, JavaFX
+    - JavaFX
-githubs: ["github.com/VictorHachard/boby-is-you"]
+githubs:
+    - github.com/VictorHachard/boby-is-you
 ---

 As part of the first year of the bachelor's degree in Computer Science, a project of programming must be done.
 This project is a video game that must be inspired by [Baba Is You](https://store.steampowered.com/app/736260/Baba_Is_You/).
 The goal is to make this video game based on the courses taught and to apply fundamental notions such as inheritance and object-oriented programming.
 If you want more information I invite you to read the [report](https://github.com/VictorHachard/BobyIsYou/blob/master/BobyIsYou.pdf).